Deforestation wiped out 8% of Amazon in 18 years: study - RFI

 Brazil, which holds most of the Amazon -- about 62 percent -- is also responsible for the worst deforestation, the study found: 425,051 square kilometers from 2000 to 2018.

-The destruction in Brazil has only accelerated since far-right President Jair Bolsonaro took office in 2019, according to the government's own figures.
+The destruction in Brazil has only accelerated since far-right President Jair Bolsonaro took office in 2019.

-Deforestation in the Brazilian Amazon surged to a 12-year high of 11,088 square kilometers from July 2019 to July 2020, according to the Brazilian space agency, which analyzes satellite images to track forest loss.
+Deforestation in the Brazilian Amazon surged to a 12-year high of 11,088 square kilometers from August 2019 to July 2020, according to government figures.

 That was a 9.5-percent increase from the previous year, when deforestation also hit a more than decade-long high.